jia-enwu/jia-enwu.github.io/_publications/2025-wu_representation_contract.md

 - Passive representation (female managers) matters only when the organization grants bureaucrats meaningful choice.
 - Without willingness, opportunity has no effect; without opportunity, willingness cannot be expressed.

-The paper reframes active representation as the product of two necessary components:
+The paper confirms active representation as the product of two necessary components:
 ### **Identity-based Willingness × Institutional Opportunity**